 – The French consume an average of 67 liters of milk per capita per year.

-– This consumption is divided into two main sectors: liquid milk (50%) and cheese and fermented milk (30%).
+– Consumption of French Dairy products is divided into two main sectors: liquid milk (50%) and cheese and fermented milk (30%).

 – France is thus ranked 12th amongst the largest milk consuming countries in the world (in first place is Australia with more than 105 liters of milk per capita and per year).